Frequently Asked Questions

 - The GRE exam is not required for this program.

-- If you are seeking middle school (4-8) licensure you must have a passing Praxis score on the middle grades content knowledge
+- If you are seeking middle school (6-8) licensure you must have a passing score on the Praxis II Middle Grades Science or Praxis II Middle Grades Mathematics.

 How long is this program?